Ary0405/leetcode_problems/README.md

 ## What's This About? 🤔

-Instead of sipping mojitos by the beach, I'm chugging tea and solving LeetCode or Geeks for Geek problems daily.
+Instead of sipping mojitos by the beach, I'm chugging tea and solving LeetCode, Geeks for Geek, Coding Ninjas or Interview Bit problems daily.
 This repo is my summer diary, filled with code instead of sunscreen.

 ## Why Am I Doing This? 💡